journeif/journeif/README.md

 - 👋 Hi, I’m Journei Ferguson
 - 👀 I’m interested in Software Enginnering and Product Management
 - 🌱 I’m currently learning C++, Python, Web development, Prompt Engineering, and more
-- 📫 How to reach me ... email: journeiferguson@spelman.edu
+- 📫 How to reach me ... email: journeiferguson@spelman.edu or https://www.linkedin.com/in/journei-ferguson/

 <!---
 journeif/journeif is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.